-If a reporting issuer discloses net asset value, reserves replacement or netbacks, additional disclosure will be required by paragraphs 5.14(1)(b) and 5.14(2)(a) of NI 51-101.
+If a reporting issuer discloses net asset value, reserves replacement or netbacks, additional disclosure will be required by paragraphs 5.14(1)(b) and 5.14(2)(a) of NI 51- 101.
 For example, if a reporting issuer discloses

-- (a) net asset value or net asset value per share, it would be required to include a description of the methods used to value assets and liabilities and the number of shares used in the calculation, - (b) reserves replacement, it would be required to include an explanation of the method of calculation applied, or - (c) netback, it would be required to reflect netbacks calculated by subtracting royalties and operating costs from revenues and state the method of calculation.
+- (a) net asset value or net asset value per share, it would be required to include a description of the methods used to value assets and liabilities and the number of shares used in the calculation. - (b) reserves replacement, it would be required to include an explanation of the method of calculation applied, or - (c) netback, it would be required to reflect netbacks calculated by subtracting royalties and operating costs from revenues and state the method of calculation.

-5.9 Finding and Development costs Costs
+Finding and Development Costs

-Section 5.155.14 of NI 51-101 sets out requirements that would apply if a reporting issuer chooses to make disclosure of discloses finding and development costs.
+5.9 Section 5.14 of NI 51-101 sets out requirements that would apply if a reporting issuer discloses finding and development costs.